 UMass is a large and diverse community made up of students with a variety of backgrounds and experiences.
 The New Students Orientation Office wants to help all new students get the support they need to begin a successful undergraduate career at the University.
-After all, at UMass Amherst we are so much more than students!
+After all, at UMass Amherst we are so much more than students.

 Welcome to Massachusetts!
-About 25% of our student population is from out of state and we have a lot of opportunities for you to become acquainted with UMass Amherst, your new home away from home!
+About 25% of our student population is from out of state, and we have a lot of opportunities for you to become acquainted with UMass Amherst, your new home away from home!

-For students seeking a two-year associate’s degree from the Stockbridge School , we have designated a Summer NSO session to help you get aquatinted with your degree requirements and the Stockbridge School staff.
-This year, the date is June 26-27.
+If you are entering in the fall, we designate a Summer NSO session to help you get acquainted with your degree requirements and the Stockbridge School staff.
+Please attend the designated Summer NSO Stockbridge date June 15-16, 2017.

 Thank you for your service.
 We want to make your transition to UMass as smooth as possible, and that all begins at orientation.
 Make sure you contact Veteran Services before you arrive on campus for your first semester.
 Veteran Services will provide a packet of materials which you will receive when you check in.
 You will also have the opportunity to visit them at your orientation session.